-And there is a very simple reason why that is the case; you need funding first to build an organisation.
+And there is a very simple reason why that is the case; funding is required to build an organisation.

-And I suspect there are less people with funding and DAO ideas than there are DAO ideas with no funding.
+And I suspect there are fewer people with funding and DAO ideas, than there are DAO ideas with no funding.

 Zcash is a DAO that raised funding privately.
-They could afford not to do an ICO.
+They could afford not to bypass the ICO.

-If the assumption is correct that DAO+ICO is the trend then before we look at the governance model of an organisation that hasn’t been built yet, we should look at the governance with regards to the initial financing by the crowd of that organisation.
+If the assumption is correct that DAO and ICO is the trend, then before we look at the governance model of an organisation that hasn’t been built yet, we should look at the governance with regards to the initial financing by the crowd of that particular organisation.

-So my piece on governance here is about accountability of the ICO process first.
+So, my piece on governance here is also about accountability of the ICO process first.

-And the driver here for me is consumer protection.
+For me, the driver here is consumer protection.

 Now that doesn’t come from altruism per se.
-It comes from the simple fact that the more you destroy public confidence, the more likely a government reaction will be stern (as no government likes its citizens being ripped off) and, as a result, the less likely blockchain technology will reach the mainstream.
+It comes from the simple fact that the more you destroy public confidence, the more likely a government reaction will be stern – as no government likes its citizens being exploited – and, as a result, the less likely blockchain technology will reach the mainstream.

 Regarding the DAO tokens.
-One thing that is for sure is that most DAO-like tokens – for the most part in the real world – are regulated.
-I don’t and the SEC would not subscribe to the view that because it is bitcoin/ virtual currency that it does not seem to matter.
+One thing that is for sure is that most DAO-like tokens are regulated for the most part in the real world.
+I don’t and the Securities and Exchange Commission (SEC) would not subscribe to the view that because it is bitcoin or virtual currency, it does not seem to matter.

 In certain instances, in fact, the token issued would be illegal.
-This is based on the fact that if it is deemed a share then a share has to have registered owners, if it does not have a registered owner (like most decentralised cryptocurrencies) then it is a bearer instrument.
+This is based on the fact that if it is deemed a share, then a share must have registered owners.
+If it does not have a registered owner – like most decentralised cryptocurrencies – then it is a bearer instrument.
 Bearer instruments are illegal in many countries now.
 It is important to understand that this article is not to comment on whether DAO tokens are securities and or regulated in some way.

 This is the ‘piggy back’ approach.
-Piggy back on assumed homework done by the previous ICO and feel falsely reassured that if a regulator were to go after you then that regulator would have to go after the other projects.
+Piggy back on assumed homework done by the previous ICO, and feel falsely reassured that if a regulator were to go after you then that regulator would have to go after the other projects too.

-The point here is I nor any professional can force a community to reverse a bad trend.
+The point here is that, I, nor any professional, can force a community to reverse a bad trend.

 But one area where we can offer value is to create a new trend that has nothing to do with the token itself but promotes good ICO governance.

-When we founded the UKDCA we argued that regulation of virtual currency was not necessary.
-Instead that the industry should come together to promote consumer protection standards.
+When we founded the UK Digital Currency Association (UKDCA) we argued that regulation of virtual currency was not necessary.
+Instead, the industry should come together to promote consumer protection standards.

-I don’t want be cynical but the industry has not taken up this opportunity yet.
+I don’t want to be cynical, but the industry has not taken up this opportunity yet.
 This is partly because the consequences of a bad ICO are not felt immediately.
-It usually a few years before the project is ready and a few years in blockchain is a lifetime.
-When I started there were 300 altcoins now there are 800 last time I checked.
+It usually a few years before the project is ready – and a few years in blockchain is a lifetime.
+When I started, there were around 300 altcoins, and at the last time of checking there are now 800.

-Accountability.
-Oftentimes founders say we will build a corporate structure once we have funding.
-Therefore an individual founder/promoter is left controlling the crowdfunding funds.
-This is a dangerous precedent to set for security and fraud related issues.
+Oftentimes, founders say: ‘we will build a corporate structure once we have funding’.
+Therefore, an individual founder or promoter is left controlling the crowdfunding assets.
+This is a dangerous precedent to set for security and fraud-related issues.